GDevelopApp/GDevelop-documentation/README.md

 - Remove draft-optimization page: `rm -rf docs/gdevelop5/events/draft-optimization.md` (redirection done already)
 - Fix the table in `docs/gdevelop5/behaviors/physics2.md` once this replaces the old wiki.
-- ~~Fix the generation of tables of extensions/expressions reference (in GDevelop GitHub)~~
+- ~~Fix the generation of tables of extensions/expressions reference (in GDevelop GitHub)~~ ~~- Fix the size of SVG images~~

+- Do a last pull from the existing wiki.
+- Set up GitHub pages for this repo.
+- Redirect Cloudflare to the new GH pages.
-  - Fix the size of SVG images
+- Remove the old GDevelop-documentation repo.
+- Change the branch to master in CircleCI.
+- Change Cloudflare to point to vercel.